School's Back: Are Your Kids Ready?

 - Head Start and Early Head Start are available for preschool children, age 5 and younger, from low-income families.
 You can apply now.
 Enrolling your youngster in Child Care?
 Check Hillsborough County's database and other information about providers, including employees and volunteers, to ensure your child is in a safe and fulfilling environment.

 - There are Hillsborough County programs tailored to the needs and interests of high school students.
 Youth Leadership Council helps students learn the importance of community service, and develop leadership skills.
 Standout teens earn recognition through the Youth Excellence and Achievement (YEA!) awards.
-Find out about the College Explorers Program, six weeks of concentrated development experiences at Florida A&M University for at-risk teens.

 - Public school students in grades K-12 can access most materials at local libraries, even without a library card.
 All they need is a seven-digit ID number and PIN.
 HAAL Pass (Hillsborough All Access Libraries) is a partnership between Hillsborough County Public Schools and the Hillsborough County Public Library Cooperative that automatically gives every student access to library resources.